dlab-berkeley/R-Geospatial-Fundamentals-Legacy/participant-instructions.md

 1. If you haven't already, please download and unzip (or clone, using the `git clone` command) this repository.
 To download, just click on the green "Clone or download" button near the top of the repo's [home page] (https://github.com/dlab-berkeley/Geospatial-Fundamentals-in-R-with-sf).

+2. Download and install [RStudio Desktop](https://rstudio.com/products/rstudio/), with R version >= 3.5.

-2. Then, please install the following R packages, using `install.package('<pkg_name>') in R, prior to the start date:
+3. Then, please install the following R packages, using `install.package('<pkg_name>') in R, prior to the start date:
   * `ggplot2`
   * `sf`
   * `units`